jones58/typespotting/README.md

   - I changed right and wrong answer text display to inline with set attribute.
 This took awhile to get the right syntax, and displaying right and wrong at different times but i figured it out with some help from ChatGPT.
 - I next realised the images were changing to an undefined image at the end of the level (rather than going straight to the next level) so I fixed this by:
   - Adding a check for the randomOneImage, randomTwoImage, randomThreeImage before setting the image SRC attribute (```if (randomOneImage > 0)``` rather than later on in the code, where it was in the ```checkClickPosition``` function, where the image has already been set.
 - Next i wanted to change the color scheme for each image, so i called randomColorScheme() function within the win() function.
-This proved a good start, but after a few wins the color scheme wouldn't change so I realised the best way of doing this would be
+This proved a good start, but after a few wins the color scheme wouldn't change (probably too many classes set on top of each other) so I realised the best way of doing this would be to remove the existing color scheme before setting a new one.
+I did this within the randomColorScheme() function, using a for loop to choose the color scheme class and remove it.
 - I

 ///// TODO:

 - coordinates - work out way to do it quickly using photoshop maybe.
 Ask ChatGPT.
 - hide restart game until win or lose happened (same as wrong/right text basically but never resets)
 - change console.log("that's the end of the game") to what happens at end of game
 - user testing
   - - write rules of game more clearly maybe
  //////

 If I were to keep going and make this game more complicated, I would: